What is NeuroJoy?

 Lived Experience

 I myself am autistic* & have ADHD (aka, AuDHD neurotype).
-I am also a chronically ill disabled individual who uses a wheelchair part time.
+I am also a chronically ill disabled individual who uses a wheelchair part time to mitigate my limited energy & chronic pain.

 Professional Background